New to DIY and home maintenance? Read on.

 Nails and screws

 You can get assorted sets of nails from any good DIY store.
-It’s handy to have these so you have a screw or nail for every situation.
+It’s handy to have these so you have screws or nails for your DIY projects.Check prices on Amazon for assorted sets of nails Check prices on Amazon for assorted sets of screws

 Having a couple of types of tape in your toolbox is handy.